vpenso/gengine-chef-cookbook/README.md

 ## Scheduler

-Find the code in `recipes/config_scheduler.rb` and the Grid Engine default scheduler attributes in `attributes/config_scheduler.rb`.
+↪ `recipes/config_scheduler.rb`
+↪ `attributes/config_scheduler.rb`.

 Similar to the global configuration the scheduler configuration can be applied by attributes:

     "gengine" => {
       ...SNIP...